 EMI AT HOME

 It's been a crazy few months for all of us.
 I was performing the Brandenburg concerti with Handel and Haydn in the Dominican Republic on March 12th when shutdown orders and concert cancellations started flooding in.
-Since then, all of my performances until September have been canceled, but...I've had a lot of fun isolating and performing for a wide variety of audiences online.
+Since then, all of my performances for the forseeable future have been canceled, but...I've still been able to share music that I love with audiences online.
 You can see a few of the things I've been up to below.
 Right now, the arts, like so many industries, are struggling, yet also are finding new ways to share.
 If you can, please consider donating to your local arts organisations, or, to one of the following amazing groups I am lucky to be involved with...

 EMI loves to make music.
 That's pretty much it, but if you want a little more proof look no further than the hours of cassette tapes she burned through as a five-year-old, performing her heart out for no one but her younger sister.